tldr-pages/tldr/pages/common/rmdir.md

 `rmdir {{path/to/directory}}`

-- Remove directories recursively (useful for nested dirs):
+- Remove the target and its parent directories (useful for nested dirs):

 `rmdir -p {{path/to/directory}}`